 7 ChatGPT Prompts for ESL Teachers

-Why Prompt Structure Matters
+Why Does Prompt Structure Matter for Language Teachers?

 You are an ESL materials developer.
 Write a 250-word reading text for a B1-level adult learner who works in logistics and is preparing for business meetings in English.
 The text should be about supply chain disruptions, use a professional but accessible register, and avoid idioms or complex grammatical structures.
-Include 5-8 vocabulary items that are useful for this learner's context and underline them in the text.
+Include 5-8 vocabulary items that are useful for this learner's context and emphasize them in the text.

 Why it works: The CEFR level (B1), profession (logistics), topic (supply chains), length (250 words), register (professional), and format (vocabulary underlined) are all specified and drives ChatGPT towards a useful output.